sjonner/simple-chat/README.md

-support-chat
+simple-chat
 ============

-A support chat system
+A simple chat client using:
+* nodejs
+* angularjs
+* mongodb